Dre Campbell Farm

 4. Break Down Organic Matter

 Earthworms, through their digestive systems, break down ingested organic matter and excrete pure worm castings.
+The castings then supply a vast amount of nutrients to the soil.

-5. Regulate Soil pH
+5. Help Regulate Soil pH

 6. Soil Aeration and Structure

-7. Maintain Soil Moisture
+7. Help Maintain Soil Moisture

 Worm cast produces a more porous, friable soil quality that reduces surface crusting and allows air and moisture to penetrate.
 It also increases water retention in the soil.